Bruff R.F.C.: History

 In their first season in Division 1b (2010-2011), Bruff won the Munster Senior Cup for the first time in their 40-year history.
 The path to the final included wins over Shannon and Cork Constitution with a walkover in the Semi-Final by Highfield.
 They beat Garryowen in the final with a 23 points to 19 scoreline.
 They continued this cup run into the Bateman cup semi-final and came back from 15 points down with 13 minutes on the clock to Beat UCD and gain a Bateman Cup final place for the first time.

 They met Ulster Cup Winners Dungannon (also in Division 1B that season).
 The final was the third time that the teams had met that season and each finalist had won at home in the two games played during the All Ireland League.
 Bruff beat Dungannon in the final winning by a 24 points to 18 scoreline.

 Despite this fabulous cup run, Bruff ended the All -Ireland League in the 2010-11 season at the bottom of Division 1B, having to fight a relegation playoff against the 5th team in Division two to maintain their place in division 1B.
 Divisions 1A and 1B were changed from two 8 team divisions to two 10 team divisions with the playoff being fought between the bottom team in division 1b and the fifth team in division 2.

 Bruff won the playoff against Bective Rangers with a 25 points to 12 win to maintain their status as a division 1B club.

 The following 2011-12 season again saw an extremely tight league in division 1b with 6 of the 10 clubs moving league places on the final day, Bruff were involved in yet another playoff on the last day against Buccaneers RFC, managing to win at home and maintain 1b status.

 The club was relegated to Division 2a of the All-Ireland League at the end of the 2012-13 Season.
 It followed a period of mass emigration in the province of Munster and a mass exodus of player numbers from the club.
 Of the panel of 22 Bruff players listed for the final of the Bateman cup in 2011, 14 had emigrated, 2 retired from Rugby and 2 had moved to other clubs.
 The Irish Daily Mail dedicated a full centre page spread during this time discussing the effect that the recession had had on the club and the area.

 The following season the freefall continued with relegation to division 2c where the club currently stands (2024–25).
 The Team is currently coached by Andrew O' Byrne.
-Club Captain this year is Pa Maher.
+Club Captain this year is Cillian Rea.